scuzzydude/asimov/asimov.md

 What is the value of the oil and gas industry as a public good?

 First the negative side of the balance sheet, *There Will be Blood*.
 Like any form of bubble, the Texas Oil Boom has tales of fantastic riches as ordinary ranchers and farmers became oil barons overnight.
 And yet, for every success story there were dozens of tales of destitution, hundreds of unrealistic expectations, and thousands of predations.
 Like every gold rush in history, there is a balance sheet of winners and losers.
 Statistically, those with the capital at the beginning did much better than those that started with nothing.
-Then there's the environmental impact, which was really bad, but which was substantially better for the environment in terms of efficiency and emission than the fuel oil and gas replaced (coal).
+Then there's the environmental impact, which was bad, but which was substantially better for the environment in terms of efficiency and emission than the fuel oil and gas replaced (coal).

 Okay, on the positive.
 It created huge industry centered in Texas, which created hundreds of thousands of jobs both directly and indirectly related to exploration and development.
 It created thousands of patents and drove innovations that leaked into hundreds of different fields.
 Innovations in chemicals and materials derived from petrochemicals are part of every aspect of our lives.

 The oil and gas industry should hire me to produce a reality series, where Matthew McConaughey hangs out with one of his "green" Hollywood friends and removes all by-products of the oil and gas industry from their homes.
 I can see it now; the first few episodes end with smiling celebrities cheering "We love the petrochemical industry."
-Things go horribly wrong in episode six when Matthew and Sheryl Crow are standing in line at all-natural hand-pressed organic coffee bar, Sheryl goes to pay with her Amex and Matthew points out that the Amex card itself is made from plastic, a product of the oil fields, Sheryl goes completely feral, strips down to her hemp undies, and bites poor Matthew on the shoulder.
+Things go horribly wrong in episode six when Matthew and Sheryl Crow are standing in line at all-natural hand-pressed organic coffee bar, Sheryl goes to pay with her Amex and Matthew points out that the Amex card itself is made from plastic, a product of the oil fields.
+Sheryl goes completely feral, strips down to her hemp undies, and bites poor Matthew on the shoulder.
 Rather than hide from it, Matthew is a good Texan and "takes his medicine," which in this case, means a whole course of Sheryl's all natural "rabies cure."
 Due to the extreme nature of that procedure, it can only be shown on Oil & Gas TV+.
 Big oil is coming for you, *Squid Games*.[^38]

 I believe there is a place in a sustainable economy for every industry.
 Instead of considering what products industries make, they need only think about the kinds of problems they know how to solve.
 Reframing of the purpose may be all it takes.
-Direct democracy makes for good causes, but when big jobs are part of the solution, the corporate organization will usually be better at execution.
+Direct governance makes for good causes, but when big jobs are part of the solution, the corporate organization will usually be better at execution.

 There are many large international projects that would be of tremendous public good, don't align with corporate or governmental priorities or political reality.
 Those are the projects for Scoot.

 Global projects of public good is pretty much what Big Oil has sold to much of the developing world for decades -- despite the obvious corporate and geo-political motivations.
 Think of the massive public good project you could pull off if your motives were genuine across the board and aligned only with public good.
 Organizations that could pull off those kinds or massive works of public good at scale around the globe would be genius.
 Coincidently, there's a bunch of people who know how to do things like that in Houston, Texas.

 There is embedded genius in every industry that can be extracted in the genius economy.
 And we shouldn't forget how we got here.
 The alternative to big oil was Americans never straying five miles from home and a large proportion of the population executing jobs of back-breaking manual labor.
-You want to imagine a science fiction world where we produced today's energy sucking lifestyle using only beasts of burden, as we did before the internal combustion engine?
+You want to imagine a science fiction world where we produced today's energy intensive lifestyle using only beasts of burden, as we did before the internal combustion engine?
 I can't tell you if it would be a good story, but I can tell you it would stink.[^39]

 Big Oil shouldn't wait for history to write her story.
 She should write it herself.

+## Academic Genius

+Okay, all you brainiacs, here's your chance.
+You finally have a platform to directly measure how much more important writing a paper about the subclassification of salamander species in Northern California is than Beyonce's latest song.
+Go ahead, give it a try.

+Oh, you academics don't care about value, it's the pursuit itself that is valuable.
+Okay, measure that.

+One way would be to for academics to setup Scoot for their work and publish it both in formal terms and as collaborative broadcast postings across scoot-chains.
+Exchange scoot with someone else of high reputation, a big-shot professor, gives your own work some juice.
+Or trade value investment by PPH gives your Scoot some mystery.
+There could be a custom protocol on what it takes to trade scoot one for one with other academics, perhaps a public critique is required, or maybe it's just like scholarly chest bump.
+There could be an exchange of academic scoot in the metaverse, where academic advancement become more of a direct strategy game.
+Levels upon levels of incremental advancement, as you move from trading scoot for scoot with other bookworms, to respected professors, to members of industry and international scholars staking your Scoot.

+I think this is undiscovered country for academics and a chance for them to measure their real value to society.
+Or completely ignore it and stick to a property-based value system based on a hierarchy established over decades by people who give themselves and their friends jobs for life.
+I think academics that really believe in what they are doing will want to assert themselves as valuable and measure it appropriately.
+If they find that they are undervalued by society, they have a yardstick to measure their efforts to change that valuation.

+If academics really believe in what they're doing, they'd want to put their wealth in academics.
+I'm wondering how many anti-establishment professors in Boulder own stock in the Fortune 500?
+It's better for your academic karma to eat your own dog food.

+There's also the work for hire aspect.
+Every billionaire who has read an Issacson biography is going to want to be a Da Vinci, Einstein or Jobs scoot trustee, you can actually go read all the source material and come up with some angle of appreciation that's new.

+My approach would be to apply an engineering technique I call recursive integration.
+In digital design, each design cycle, you really need to go back and reevaluate all your assumptions and methodology.
+By improving your design, you've changed the relationship between your design and all the other parts of the system you interact with.
+When you look at your assumptions and methodology, you'll find easy opportunities for further optimizations and integrations.

+Applied to academics, that's the surest path to genius appreciation.
+You go back and really look at what those genius that came before you did and try to think the same thoughts they had, but with the knowledge and technology you have today.
+The digital tools we use daily to measure and calculate would have been absolute magic to those great geniuses just a hundred years before.
+If Einstein had a computer and learned to code, he'd be slinging it and bringing it.

+For academics, no matter what the field, looking back is the way of the future, it's where all the value came from.
+This will be a gold rush, and the academics got a monopoly on the shovels.
+They either add to the appreciation or create some inspired new genius.

 ## Stop Reading, Lars

-In 2000, when Saint Fanning nearly unified the world in peace by blessing broke-ass twentysomethings with free music with his invention of the file-sharing program, Napster, he ran head-first into a brick wall of corporate resistance.
+In 2000, when Saint Fanning unified the world in peace by blessing broke-ass twentysomethings with free music with his invention of the file sharing program, Napster, he ran head-first into a brick wall of corporate resistance.
 Music labels didn't yet understand a broadband digital world and were terrified of losing the \$10 getting for their shrink-wrapped pieces of plastic property.

-It wasn't NSYNC, Brittney Spears or Celine Dion who was chosen by the corporate overlords as a champion, but Lars Ulrich, the drummer of Metallica.
+It wasn't NSYNC, Brittney Spears or Celine Dion who was chosen by the corporate overlords as a champion, but Lars Ulrich, the drummer for Metallica.
 Yes, the hard rocking anti-heroes of the working man who gave us "*Master of Puppets*" were just corporate shills.
 Lars was under the mistaken impression that the way to measure a musician's value is by how much property they can by accumulate by exchanging music for property.

-Twenty years later, I pay Amazon \$10 a month to listen to whatever I want, and sometimes that includes Metallica, if I'm the mood for some corporate rock.
+Twenty years later, I pay Amazon \$10 a month to listen to whatever I want, including Metallica, if I'm the mood for some corporate rock.
 Lars Ulrich is still filthy rich.
 The music didn't die.

 Lars, if you're reading this, please stop now.
 This next part is going to blow your mind.